Mintosana/odin-recipes/README.md

 This is my first Odin Project.
 This project represents a basic recipe website built using HTML only.

-By making this site I will be able to use basic HTML elements comfortably, withouth the need to look on the web that often.
+By making this site I will be able to use basic HTML elements comfortably, without the need to look on the web that often.